waqarabbas123/Simple-Login-form/README.md

-In this repository it hava a simple login form using html and css.
+This is the simple login form using html and css .
-This is usefull for website login forms.